whtschohl/Resources/README.md

 * Variables Alignment
 * Practical Checking Variables Addressing in Memmory in IDE

-### Pointers to Functions

-* Introduction
-* Declaration of Pointer to Function
-* Common mistakes when using a Pointer to a Function
-* Array of Pointers to Function
-* 2 Practice Exercises

 ### Files - Sequential Files and Function

 * remove()